neura-sx/graphene-book/test/BSIP14.md

 # Abstract
 Currently the Annual Membership (AM) price is set globally by the committee and there is a 20% cut reserved for the network.
 The remaining 80% goes to the registrar and the referrer (the split between them is defined by the registrar).

 This arrangement is not flexible.
-A registrar, operating on a market which requires very low transfer fees, is limited by the minimum price required by the network.
-The purpose of this proposal is to remove this limitation and allow a registrar (i.e. hosted wallet service) to offer very low transfer fees by selling AM at a price the customers are willing to pay (including the price of zero).
+A registrar, operating on a market which requires lower transfer fees, is limited by the minimum price required by the network.
+The purpose of this proposal is to remove this limitation and allow a registrar (i.e. hosted wallet service) to offer very low transfer fees by selling AM at any price the customers are willing to pay (including the price of zero).

 What is proposed here, is a very simple change: the price of AM to be determined not globally by the committee but locally by the regional registrars (i.e. hosted wallet services).
 This way, in regions requiring low fees, AM can be given away for free (or almost for free), which translates into access to extremely low transfer fees, as an AM means 80% discount on those fees for its holder.